aragon/hack/docs/cli-intro.md

 	- `bare`: this boilerplate will just set up your app directory structure but contains no functional code.

 > **Note**<br>
-> This is an independent package so it's not necessary to have `@aragon/cli` installed to use it.
+> This is an independent package, it's not necessary to have `@aragon/cli` installed to use it.
 > [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+.
 If you use npm 5.1 or earlier, you can't use `npx`.
 Instead, install `create-aragon-app` globally.